carlosreyplanelles/Spring-Hibernate-for-Beginners/README.md

 		</div>
     ...
 ```

 **modelAttribute:** represent the object that we will assign values when submitting this form
-**path:** indicates which field form the model object have to be used to store the information provided in the input.
+**path:** indicates which field form the modelAttrubite object have to be used to store the information provided in the input.

 After submitting the form information annotation **@ModelAttribute** can be used to access to it (the parameter passed to the annotation has to match with the name used in the **modelAttribute**):

+*src/com/luv2code/springdemo/mvc/StudentController.java*

 ```
 public String processForm(@ModelAttribute("student") Student student)
 ```
-### Checkboxes and Radio Buttons
+#### Checkboxes and Radio Buttons

 For checkboes and radiobuttions we will use annontations forms:checkbox and form:radiobutton respetively.